coryVkeith/ViCAT_dev/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------
 ## Tutorial
-Example data to generate all of the figures for a simulated viral mock community that has differential relative abundance in response to host background have been included in `CWD/test_data/`
+Example data to generate all of the figures for a simulated viral mock community that has differential relative abundance in response to host background have been included in `CWD/test_data/`.

 1. Navigate to `CWD/test_data/sim_resist/mock_reads/` to look at the simulated illumina data.
+Create a `profile.txt` that includes the sample name only, excluding the suffixes for the illumina read pairs.
+One is already provided with the appropriate sample names in `CWD/`
-The `profile.txt` includes the sample name only and two scripts must be edited to match the suffix of the files to include read information.
+2. There are two scripts that must be edited to match the suffix of the files to include for the illumina read pair information.
 This will be different for each run of ViCAT.
     - `CWD/scripts/run_spades.sh` must be changed at lines 19 and 20 to match he suffix of the reads. `_R1.fastq` and `_R2.fastq` for each respective variable.
     - `CWD/scripts/run_bowtie2.sh` must be changed at lines 18 and 19 to match the suffix of the reads. `_R1.fastq` and `_R2.fastq` for each respective variable.
+3. Navigate back to the `CWD/` and edit the `config.sh` file to include the path to the raw data: `CWD/test_data/sim_resist/mock_reads/`.
+Also edit the path to the `profile.txt` file: `CWD/profile.txt`.
+4. The paths to tools should not need to be edited, if the `ViCAT.yml` was used to install the dependencies.
+If not, change the pahts to the tools.
+5. OPTIONAL but ***suggested***: edit the `CWD/scripts/run_covgraph.sh` line 53-60 to remove portions of the sample name which may be uninformative and cause difficulties in reading coverage graph titles in the output files.
+The file can be found in `CWD/scripts`.
+    - The `$samp_pref` variable should be changed to exclude uniformative information in the file name to only include the unique identifiers of the samples.
+This will allow for easier readability in the coverage graph titles.
+For this set, "begomovirus" is common to all of the samples so it should be removed at line 53.
+    - The `$samp_suff` variable should be changed in a similar manner at line 54.
+6.

 ## Quick Usage